tomjoht/tomjoht.github.io/pages/general/advertising.md

 * 74% of readers read US English language, 10% read Great Britain English
 * 42% of readers originate from US, 12% from India, 6% from UK, 5% from Canada, 3% from Germany, 2% from Australia
-* Top US cities are New York, Boston, San Francisco, Toronto
+* Top US cities are New York, Boston, San Francisco
-* Top non-US cities are Bengaluru, London, Hyderabad, Pune, Chennai
+* Top non-US cities are Bengaluru, Toronto, London, Hyderabad, Pune, Chennai
 * Top browsers are Chrome (67%), Safari (11%), Firefox (10%), Internet Explorer (7%)
 * Top operating systems are Windows (60%), Mac (19%), iOS (8%), Android (8%)
 * 34% of readers are male, 66% are female